nkemgit/Sql_project_on_Data_Manipulation_NashvilleHouseData/README.md

-Here’s a brief statement you can use for your GitHub project:
 Data Manipulation Project using PostgreSQL

 In this project, I performed data manipulation tasks using a PostgreSQL database, which involved a two-stage process: Cleaning and Exploration.
 Key steps included: